isaacpeel/solesonic-mcp-server/docs/dcr/dcr-plan.md

 - Unauthorized requests return 401 with WWW-Authenticate linking to PRM.
 - Scope enforcement is effective; insufficient scopes yield 403.
 - With strict mode enabled, tokens lacking the correct resource targeting are rejected with 403.
-- DCR facade supports RFC 7591/7592 CRUD with IAT (POST) and RAT (GET/PUT/DELETE); created clients appear in Cognito with configured flows and scopes.
+- In‑app DCR supports RFC 7591/7592 CRUD with IAT (POST) and RAT (GET/PUT/DELETE); created clients appear in Cognito with configured flows and scopes.
-- A new MCP client can fully onboard: discover → register → obtain token → call protected endpoints → manage registration.
+- A new MCP client can fully onboard: discover → register via this application → obtain token → call protected endpoints → manage registration.